Self Head-Restraining Platform

 - Motorized doors that give mice access to the tubes but prevent mice from entering other cages.

-- IR sensors that allow precise monitoring of mouse’s position.
+- IR sensors that allow precise monitoring of the mouse’s position.

 - A scale in the middle of the central tube for automated weight measurements.